The ovaries, fallopian tubes and peritoneum

 The fallopian tubes

-The fallopian tubes are 2 fine tubes that link the ovaries to either side of the womb.
+The fallopian tubes are 2 fine tubes that connect the ovaries to either side of the womb.
 The egg released by an ovary travels down the fallopian tube to the womb.
 If the egg is not fertilised by a sperm, it passes out of the womb as part of the monthly period.

 Organs close to the ovaries and fallopian tubes